alexhaydock/alexhaydock.github.io/_posts/2020-01-14-docker-privilege-escalation.md

 * Configuration management is _terrible_, as it lets you quickly push minor config changes automatically to a huge number of systems.
 * RTFM, and _test your code_!
 Since this, I have implemented a strategy with [Vagrant](https://www.vagrantup.com/) and [Test Kitchen](https://github.com/test-kitchen/test-kitchen) which allows me to test my configuration changes before I deploy them and catch any issues before they spiral out of control.
 * The `docker` group is root.
 Don't add any users to the `docker` group who shouldn't have root access to the system.
-* I tested this on a system running SELinux and access to the `/etc/shadow` and `/etc/sudoers` from inside the container was blocked by SELinux.
-If I'd been running Fedora or CentOS instead of Ubuntu I'd probably be cursing myself right now and going through the pain of rebuilding 20+ systems, but it just goes to show that SELinux *works*!
+* I tested this on a system running SELinux and access to the `/etc/shadow` and `/etc/sudoers` from inside the container was blocked by SELinux.&sup1; If I'd been running Fedora or CentOS instead of Ubuntu I'd probably be cursing myself right now and going through the pain of rebuilding 20+ systems, but it just goes to show that SELinux *works*!
 [Don't disable it](https://stopdisablingselinux.com/).
-* Yes, you _could_ add [the `:z` or `:Z` options](https://docs.docker.com/storage/bind-mounts/#configure-the-selinux-label) to the bind mount definition to push a SELinux-enabled system into letting you edit the file from within a container, but after you've done this the SELinux label of the file will be "wrong" and the system will refuse to boot (which is a nice security feature).
+* Yes, you _could_ add [the `:z` or `:Z` options](https://docs.docker.com/storage/bind-mounts/#configure-the-selinux-label) to the bind mount definition to push a SELinux-enabled system into letting you edit the `/etc/sudoers` file from within a container, but after you've done this the SELinux label of the file will be incorrect and the system will refuse to boot (which is a nice security feature).
 * Further to the above, Red Hat maintain a (mostly completely compatible) answer to Docker called [Podman](https://podman.io/) and doesn't require a big heavy daemon running as `root` like Docker does.
 This means there's no need for a specific group to allow unprivileged users to access the daemon.
 There isn't one.
 * Podman allows unprivileged users to run containers completely rootless.
 * The [user namespace](https://www.redhat.com/sysadmin/rootless-podman-makes-sense) tools that Podman uses make managing bind-mount permissions a dream.
 * Yes, I'm switching to Podman.
 Can you tell?

 So, I learned a few painful lessons through this process and through subsequent investigation which I'm going to apply to how I deploy things in the future, and I consider myself stronger and more informed for it.

+***

+**&sup1; Update (Apr 2020):** Someone recently pointed out to me that SELinux is only enabled by default if you install the Red-Hat-maintained Docker package from the CentOS/RHEL repositories and not [the upstream maintained package from Docker.com](https://docs.docker.com/engine/install/centos/).
+The upstream release ships without SELinux enabled and [requires some extra work](https://medium.com/lucjuggery/docker-selinux-30-000-foot-view-30f6ef7f621) to turn it on.